ireaneus/CDI/docs/NTSurvey/NTSurveyS14AssignmentPt3.md

 **A Father's Discipline** *(12:4-17)*

 > 4 You have not yet resisted to the point of shedding blood in your striving against sin;
-> 5and you have forgotten the exhortation which is addressed to you as sons,
+> 5 and you have forgotten the exhortation which is addressed to you as sons,
 > *“My son, do not regard lightly the discipline of the Lord,*
 > *Nor faint when you are reproved by Him;*
 > 6 *For those whom the Lord loves He disciplines,*